2D Integrals : Gaussian Quadrilateral Example

 if

-are respectively: (check the above properties) % We use Matlab *implicit function* definition:
+and we code in Matlab the above change of variable formulas. % We use Matlab *implicit function* definition:

 % Shape function derivatives